My PRK Experience

 Ok, if that’s what he recommends, sure why not.

 When it was time to go back for surgery, I was ready.
-30 years of blurry vision and contacts was behind me.
+30 years of blurry vision and contacts were behind me.

 Now, PRK.
 Instead of creating a flap and zapping your eyes, the surgeon removes the epithelium layer completely before zapping.
 You can read about the differences in a million other places.
 But this was weird.
 You feel nothing but can watch the “brushing” away of the skin layers.
 Then ZAP ZAP ZAP, for what seems like about 20 seconds, a laser zaps your eye.
 No pain, just weird sensation.